Current training opportunities

 - Answering the question

-The course will be presented by Professor Robert Breunig and Ms Nicole Watson.
+The course will be presented by Professor Robert Breunig, Mark O’Shea and Nicole Watson.

-Professor Robert Breunig is a member of the Crawford School of Public Policy at the Australian National University.
+Professor Robert Breunig is Acting Director of the Crawford School of Public Policy at the Australian National University.
 His primary applied research interests are in analysing individual and firm behaviour, evaluating government tax and transfer programs and analysing large data sets.

-Nicole Watson is part of the HILDA Survey team at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
-She has worked on the HILDA project since 2000 and has been involved in the sample design, weighting, imputation and overall survey management.
+Mark O’Shea and Nicole Watson are part of the HILDA Survey team at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
+Mark joined the HILDA team in 2016 and provides imputation and data support.
+Nicole has worked on the HILDA project since 2000 and has been involved in the sample design, weighting, imputation and overall survey management.

 You do not need to have used the HILDA data or Stata before.
-You should have some experience with a statistical software package such as SAS, Stata, or SPSS.
-While the course will be taught in Stata, both SAS and SPSS equivalent code will be provided to the participants after the course.Course details
+You should have some experience with a statistical software package of some sort (eg. SAS, SPSS, Stata).
+While the course will be taught in Stata, SAS equivalent code will be provided.

-If you would like to receive notifications of this and other upcoming courses, please subscribe to the HILDA mailing list.
+If you would like to receive notifications of other training courses, please subscribe to the HILDA mailing list

 Past training information

-To access links and information about our past training courses, please refer to the Past Training page on our website.
+To access links and information about our past training courses, including the course on Panel Data Analysis Techniques with HILDA Examples, please refer to our Past Training page.